Woyzeck | Hungary

 National Theatre, Budapest, Hungary

-The protagonist is the epitome of the low man who is unable to navigate the wars and vices of society.
-He is the product of his environment, mostly consisting of tight-lipped, burned-out characters who are gripped by anxiety, destructive instincts and love that has gone sour.
-Redemption is constantly at arm's length, but its proximity only accelerates Woyzeck's fall towards his tragic ending.
+The protagonist is the epitome of the low man, bound the wars and vices of society.
+He is failed by his environment, mostly consisting of tight-lipped, burned-out characters who are gripped by anxiety, destructive instincts and love that has gone sour.
+Redemption seems constantly at arm's length, but its closeness only accelerates Woyzeck's fall towards the tragic ending.

 June 14, 15 - 20:30

 Nissan Nativ acting studio at Alexander Grass building